justanothercell/parser_tutorial/tutorial/structure.md

 - then we resolve multiplication/division
 - then we resolve addition/subtraction

 In fact this looks like a tree structure!
-This is why this is also referred to as an Abstract Syntax Tree (AST).
+This is why that is also referred to as an Abstract Syntax Tree (AST).
 We can represent this structure with some classes, the AST nodes.

 | Class (extending AST) | Fields                         |